 The sun shone, and there was no wind at all.
 One of the benefits of not staying at the hut, and getting up early is that we had the place all to ourselves.
-It is moments like this that make the days’ worth of sometimes difficult walks in, up and walks out of places like this, completely worthwhile.
+It is moments like this that make the days’ worth of sometimes difficult walks in, up out of places like this, completely worthwhile.

 We took the obligatory photos, stared open-mouthed in wonder, and slowly made our way over the pass.
 There were still patches of ice on the pass so we had to take care with the crossing.

 The route down wasn’t as bad as the up, but wow it was long!
 I was glad again that we had done the circuit in the anti-clockwise direction.